Case Study 1

 Description – Investigation into source of water in flooded basement

 Case Environmental was asked to determine the source of water flooding a basement of one of the largest demolition sites in London.
 The flood water had damaged several electricity sub-stations which the electricity company had to isolate.
-The electricity company had made the assumption that the water used for dust suppression had been responsible for causing the flooding.
-There was the threat of legal action being taken against the demolition company to recover costs due to the damage.
+The electricity company had made the assumption that water used for dust suppression had been responsible for causing the flooding.
+There was the threat of legal action being taken against the demolition company to recover costs incurred due to the damage.

 Case Environmental investigated the site and by using water sampling, site observations and local knowledge was able to prove that the source water was not associated with the water used for dust suppression.

 No further action was taken against the client by the electricity company.

 Case Study 2